 A Charlie Brown Christmas when Linus gives his recitation of the Shepherds' vision of the angels' announcement of Jesus' birth.
 The scene has a moving power that rivets you to the screen regardless of your beliefs, regardless of the fact it's a Talking Heads scene.

-It's even more awesome in the eyes of anyone who reads the Peanuts comics, and therefore knows that Linus has crippling stage fright and Lucy, every holiday season, without fail, signs him up to preform in front of the PTA, and then proceeds to drag him there under protest.
+It's even more awesome in the eyes of anyone who reads the Peanuts comics, and therefore knows that Linus has crippling Stage Fright and Lucy, every holiday season, without fail, signs him up to perform in front of the PTA, and then proceeds to drag him there under protest.
 He once spent an entire week sitting in a tree to avoid reciting publicly, and yet seeing Charlie Brown in such a state of despair makes him drop all that without a second thought.

 The 1st of a Two Shorts Format episode, entitled "Where There's A Wilt There's A Way," is mostly just 15 minutes of Wilt missing a basketball game on TV doing favors for people because of his inability to say no, even getting him into jail and escapingtwice.
 So at the end he gets back to Foster's, grabs Bloo a bowl of chips (the favor which, keep in mind, if Bloo hadn't asked in the first place, Wilt could have seen the entire game uninterrupted,) sits down the very moment the game ends, Bloo pettily complains that he didn't get the right flavor of chips and demands that he go back and get the right kind, and Wilt finally snaps and delivers a CLUSTER BIG NO.